Yoga with Alex

 About Alex’s approach

-Postural Yoga is a western adaption of an Indian physical health and relaxation system that focuses on strengthening and balancing the body and nervous system thereby calming the mind using the postures and yoga breathing techniques.
+Postural Yoga is a western adaption of an Indian physical health and awareness system that focuses on strengthening and balancing the nervous system thereby moderating the excessive activity of the mind using the postures and yoga breathing techniques to re-focus our awareness on our bodies’ sensations, rather than worries and issues that can loop around our mind’s.

 Within class participants will be taken through a slow warm-up where the spine will be mobilized, the muscles of the inner and outer core will be warmed and stimulated.
 The class will then perform two or three rounds of Sun Salutations, a form of vinyasa yoga sequence where the postures are made to fit together in an order that alternately lengthens and contracts the spine and body.
 After this, the class moves into the phase of standing postures where gravity is used to strengthen and lengthen the body before transitioning down onto the floor for seated postures, twists, balances and inversions.